 Dodds, C., Bourne, A., & Weait, M. (2009).
 Responses to criminal prosecutions for HIV transmission among gay men with HIV in England and Wales.
 Reproductive Health Matters, 17(34).

 Bourne, A. H., & Robson, M. (2009).
 Perceiving risk and (re)constructing safety: the lived experience of ‘safe’ sex.
 Health, Risk & Society, 10 (4), 283-295.

 Bourne A, Owour J, Dodds C (2016) Intimacy, Support and Social Connectivity: Experiences of HIV Serodiscordant Relationships among Black African People Living in England.
 In: A Persson, S Hughes (Eds.).
 Making “Difference”: New Perspectives on HIV Serodiscordance.
 Springer, London.

 Bourne, A. (2012).
 Drug use among MSM across the globe: Implication for harm reduction.
 In: C. Stoicescu (Ed.).
 Global State of Harm Reduction.
 London: Harm Reduction International.

-Leonelli S, Daly F, Bourne A (in press) Agenda 2030 for LGBTI Health and Well-Being: positioning the health needs for LGBTI within the sustainable development goals.
+Daly F, Leonelli S, Bourne A (2017) Agenda 2030 for LGBTI Health and Well-Being: positioning the health needs for LGBTI within the sustainable development goals.
 MSMGF & Outright International.

 Bourne A, Fearon E, Nutland W (2016) Mapping and appraisal of HIV prevention and care interventions for men who have sex with men (MSM) in Kenya, Tanzania, Uganda & Zimbabwe: A report of the SHARP programme.
 London, Sigma Research, London School of Hygiene & Tropical Medicine.